 Reservations are available during the peak season, and campers must register at the office or by self-registration when they arrive.
 Pets are allowed, but they must be on a leash at all times.

 Copper Range Campground

-All 17 sites in Copper Range Campground are non-powered this campground is popular with anglers in the spring and fall.
-A canoe landing is located a short walk from the campground other amenities including restrooms, picnic tables, benches and fire grates all of which are centrally located.
+All 17 sites in Copper Range Campground are non-powered, and this campground is popular with Anglers in the spring and fall.
+A canoe landing is located a short walk from the campground, and other amenities include restrooms, picnic tables, benches, and fire grates all of which are centrally located.